 Egg Central Station, our shell egg processing facility, is located in Springfield, Missouri.
-This facility and our network of small family farms are concentrated in the Midwestern portion of the Pasture Belt.
+This facility and our network of small family farms are all located in the geographic region we refer to as the Pasture Belt, which is located primarily in the Midwest.
 The pasture-raised milk for our butter is sourced from, and the butter is manufactured near, a geographically concentrated network of more than 50 farms, the majority of which are in the Midwest.
 The impact of natural disasters such as tornadoes, drought or flood within these areas is difficult to predict, but such a natural disaster could seriously disrupt our entire business.
 Our insurance may not adequately cover our losses and expenses in the event of such a natural disaster.
 As a result, natural disasters within these areas could lead to substantial losses.